 Earth Science and Engineering MS Program

 The Master of Science (MS) degree comprises Thesis and non-Thesis options.
-It is awarded upon successful completion of a minimum of 36 credit hours.
-A minimum GPA of 3.0 must be achieved to graduate.
-Individual courses require a minimum of a B- for course credit.
+The MS degree is awarded upon successful completion of a minimum of 36 credits with a minimum of 3.0 cumulative GPA.
+Individual courses require a minimum of a B- grade for course credit.

 Duration of Study

 Students are responsible for planning their graduate program in consultation with their Academic Advisor.
-Students must meet all deadlines and be aware that most core courses are offered once per year.
-Students must complete the MS degree as follows:
+Students must meet all deadlines and be aware that most courses are offered only once per year.
+Students must complete the MS degree within the following time frames:

 • MS (non-thesis) three Semesters and one Summer Session